 Electrical Fire Safety Interview with a Fireman

-Quick General Tips from the video
+Fire Safety Tips from the Video

 - Develop a plan with your children so they know what to do in case of a fire.